 Just think, what all things you need if you want to setup an IT company.
 First, you need an office space, hardware like computers and servers, and software to run the hardware.
 Then you need round-the-clock electricity for power and cooling system, and IT experts for managing the business.
 All of these require a lot of capital investment.

-If your work increases, you need more space, more computers and servers, more software, more of cooling system and more IT experts.
+If your work increases, you need more space, more computers and servers, more software, more cooling systems and more IT experts.
 Again lot of capital expense.
 If your work decreases and you need to shut down your business, all this expenditure will be of no use.

 You can eliminate all this heavy expenditure by using cloud computing.